- October 6: Application for Competitors Due

 Shore has been on the faculty of Harvard University for more than two decades.
 He is also Distinguished Professor of Innovation and Change at Tianjin University of Finance and Economics (China) and Adjunct Professor of Organizational Development and Change at the School of Business, University of Monterrey (Mexico).
 Shore is a faculty member of The Governance Institute and Executive in Residence at Enable East (United Kingdom).
 Shore has facilitated strategic planning and leadership retreats, and delivered hundreds of keynote addresses and workshops for groups across multiple industries.
 Previously, he spent two decades at the Harvard School of Public Health, where he served as associate dean.

-He has served on and chaired numerous boards and committees, and currently sits on the Board of Directors of the Marshfield Clinic Health System, the Advisory Board of Asian Hospitals and Healthcare Management, as well as several editorial boards.
+He has served on and chaired numerous boards and committees, and currently sits on the Board of Directors of the Marshfield Clinic Health System, the Advisory Board of Asian Hospitals and Healthcare Management, the External Advisory Board of McKinsey Implementation, as well as several editorial boards.
 Among his honors is the prestigious Doctorate Fellow from the Academy of Multi-Skills (United Kingdom).
 His most recent books include Launching and Leading Successful Change Initiatives in Health Care Organizations: (Jossey-Bass, 2014); Forces of Change: New Strategies for the Evolving Health Care Marketplace (Jossey-Bass, 2012); and High Stakes: The Critical Role of Stakeholders in Health Care, with E. Kupferberg (Oxford University Press, 2011).
 Professor Shore has been recognized as a Top Thought Leader in Trust by Trust Across America – Trust Around the World.

 Never known to simply “admire the problem,” beyond intellectually stimulating, Shore provides executable advice, inspiring leaders and organizations to gain a unique and adaptable competitive advantage.